 Through my dissociative disorder I have lived a rather sheltered life inside my mind, making it a significant contributing factor in my lack of social development.
 And because of my spiritual sensitivity, I have a tremendously hard time forcing myself to maintain eye contact, especially with strangers who might suddenly realize that my heart can sense things about them which they might not want exposed.
 It would be like getting caught spying on someone in the shower — so I look away.
 And though I do try to hide that sorrowful song forever playing in my heart, most females subconsciously detect it, especially those who have suffered neglect or abuse.
 And with the exception of those sensitive female-hearts who’ve suffered, all other women carefully avoid anything more than offers of the most basic friendship.

 Therefore, the discomfort which I can sense that my presence eventually produces in others, especially women, inclines me to shy away from the awkwardness of unfamiliar society.
 Social embarrassment, mine or anyone’s, is my Achilles heel.

 When I was nineteen, my brother, along with several of his high school friends, belonged to a Baptist youth group.
 Over time I kept hearing about all their fun activities, and the few who I had met were very warm and kind to me despite my unkempt appearance.
 I felt drawn to them.
 So I braved both my childhood fear of organized religion, and my discomfort with social embarrassment, and I joined that youth group.
 In true Christian fashion, they accepted me — just as I was.

 To this day, I don’t believe they truly understand how special they are to me.
 I think about them all so often.
-It doesn’t matter that it’s been nearly thirty years, and I can no longer remember much about my time with them.
+It doesn’t matter that it’s been nearly forty years, and I can no longer remember much about my time with them.
 My heart will always remember them.
 They were my first experience with real Christian fellowship.
 It was one of the best times of my life.